sibytes/yetl.io/docs/tutorial/gettingstarted.md

 ### Loads The Data

 When process runs a number of things will happen!
-Pyspark should fire up and yetl loads the data from the landing location for the period `2021-01-01` to the raw deltalake tables in a database called `demo_raw.
+Pyspark should fire up and yetl loads the data from the landing location for the period `2021-01-01` to the raw deltalake tables in a database called `demo_raw`.
 You check this and see the results by running pyspark.

 ```sh
 pyspark